Mr0btain/Compose-Multiplatform-arm64-Template/README.md

+# Compose Multiplatform Templete for Linux ARM64

+  This is a basic templete to start an app that will build on linux ARM64.
+Really the only thing you have to change from the original is commenting out the IOS stuff and the project will build.
+This templete has build configs, Koin, and view model setup.
+Ill add some more basic things as i go that i use in almost every app.

+  ## Things to add:
+    Serialization
+    File Dialog for each platform
+    Common App folder directories for each Desktop OS Save/Open file functions

+## From original project readme:

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.